ros2/ros2_documentation/Alpha-Overview.rst

 ROS 2 alpha7 release (code name *Glue Gun*\ ; July 2016)
 ----------------------------------------------------------

 Welcome to the latest release of ROS 2 software!
-We hope that you try it out and `provide feedback <#contact-us>`.
+We hope that you try it out and `provide feedback <Contact>`.

 New version of Ubuntu required
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^